-Liquidation usually occurs when a company becomes insolvent, which broadly means it is unable to pay its debts as they are due.
-A liquidator is subsequently appointed to take the appropriate steps to make the company solvent again, or bring the business to an end.
+Liquidation usually occurs when a company becomes insolvent, which means it is unable to pay its debts when they are due or if its debts exceed its assets.
+A liquidator is then appointed to take the appropriate steps to either re-organise the affairs of the company or wind it down effectively and in accordance with NZ insolvency law.

 Process

-There are a number of ways a company can go into liquidation.
-In most cases, the shareholders will voluntarily appoint a liquidator.
+There are multiple ways that a company can be placed into liquidation.
+In most cases, the shareholders will elect to voluntarily appoint a liquidator if the company is in distress and is unable to meet its obligations.

-The resolution that appoints the liquidator is normally special resolution requiring 75% of the shareholders to sign, depending on the company constitution, if any.
+A resolution that appoints a liquidator is normally a special shareholder resolution requiring 75% of the shareholders to sign, depending on the company constitution (if it has one).

-Importantly, in most cases, a board resolution is not enough to put the company into liquidation, unless the companies constitution makes provision for the board to do this.
+In most cases, a board resolution is not enough to place a company into liquidation, unless the company’s constitution allows the board to do this.

 Once appointed, the liquidator will:

-- Make a rapid assessment of the company if still trading
+- Make a rapid assessment of the company if it is still trading

 - Investigate the affairs of the company